Bloodhounds (TV series): Special appearances

+A staff sergeant of the 17th Special Forces.

 Production

 Season 1

 Actress Kim Sae-ron played the role of Cha Hyun-joo.
 On June 2, 2022, Netflix Korea announced Kim would be removed from the series following a DUI incident.

 Season 2

-On January 16, 2024, Netflix Korea confirmed the production of the series' second season with Woo Do-hwan and Lee Sang-yi reprising their respective roles.
+On January 16, 2025, Netflix Korea confirmed the production of the series' second season with Woo Do-hwan and Lee Sang-yi reprising their respective roles.
 In addition, Rain joined the cast to play a villain role, a first in his 20-year acting career.